sdvidyuth/verilog-coding-template/README.md

 ### Step 1: Prepare Git Branches

-You need three branches in your target repository:
+You need three branches in your target repository (the one that we clone in the dockerfile):

 1. **baseline** - Starting state with the bug/missing feature
 2. **test** - Adds tests that should fail on baseline, and pass in golden branch